 This is why the DevOps methodology, which was not always best served by the distributed nature of enterprise systems, is benefiting from the cloud.
-Public and private cloud providers support continuous integration and development tools which help not only to centralise governance but also to keep control over the costs of development resources.
+Public and private enterprise cloud providers support continuous integration and development tools which help not only to centralise governance but also to keep control over the costs of development resources.

 DevOps and the Enterprise Tech Stack